papis/papis/doc/source/papis_id.rst

 Since the ``papis_id`` key is a unique (ish) identifier, it is quite useful for scripts that do not depend on the actual path to the document in your system.

-For instance you can get the ``papis_id`` of a document using
+For instance you can get the ``papis_id`` of a document using:

 .. code:: sh

     id=$(papis list --id query)

-and subsequently use the ``id`` variable to trigger other commands.
-For example, you can open the files attached to the document using
+... and subsequently use the ``id`` variable to trigger other commands.
+For example, you can open the files attached to the document using:

 .. code:: sh